markjacksonfishing/katacoda/secure/secure-policy-editor/step8.md

 deployment.apps/nginx created
 ```

-Verify the Pod is Running
+Verify the Pod is Running and get the Pod name

 ```
 $ kubectl get pods